 - Why does the Raspberry Pi Zero W matter?
 Because of its potential to power anything from a DIY robot to a media center, thanks to an array of software, strong community support and internet connectivity out of the box.

 - Who does the Raspberry Pi Zero W affect?
 Anyone interested in tinkering with computer software and hardware and who wants a super-low cost piece of kit that is relatively easy to get started with.

-- Who are Raspberry Pi Zero W's competitors?
-The $9 CHIP computer and the the tiny $5 Onion Omega 2, although neither are shipping at this moment in time.
+- Who are Raspberry Pi Zero W’s competitors?
+The $9 CHIP computer, which isn’t shipping at this moment in time, and the the tiny $5 Onion Omega 2.

 - When is Raspberry Pi Zero W happening?
 The board is available as of the 28th February 2017.

 - How to get a Raspberry Pi Zero W: The Raspberry Pi Zero W will be available from The Pi Hut, Pimoroni, and ModMyPi in the UK, and Adafruit, Micro Center, and CanaKit in the US.

 This single board computer is one of the smallest and cheapest machines available, costing roughly the same as a KFC Bargain Bucket.